 She'd forgotten all about Smith until he spoke again.
 "Well," was all he said, "not quite what I was expecting."

 The man didn't seem scared or awed, or even surprised.
 He still had that light of excitement in his eyes, but he was far more collected than anyone else.
-Molly remembered his strange behavior from earlier and asked slightly accusingly, "Did you know this was going to happen?"
+Molly remembered his strange behavior from earlier and asked with slight accusation in her tone, "Did you know this was going to happen?"

 Rather than looking affronted, Smith turned to her with a look of amusement.
 "Why do you think I knew?" he asked curiously.